Site icon techbeatly

 }

-Yes, Ansible can reach our Windows machine and able to communicate.
-(Please note, the ping is not simple network ping, but Ansible will login to machine and verify the access)
+Yes, Ansible can reach our Windows machine and is able to communicate.
+(Please note, the ping is not simple network ping, but Ansible will login to the machine and verify the access)

-Fine, what about writing a playbook to create a new user in Windows machine ?
+Fine, what about writing a playbook to create a new user on a Windows machine?
 Here see the very basic playbook and let’s test it.

 ---